codethief/gettabs/README.md

 - in the desktop version of Firefox, click on the extension's icon next to the address bar.
 - in Firefox for Android, tap on the "GetTabs" item in the menu.

+Caveat: Tabs that have become "stale" will show up as `about:blank` in the list.
+To fix this, reload the tab.
+Unfortunately, there is nothing I could do about that, short of having the extension reload all tabs.
+I didn't want to do this, though, as I have several hundred tabs on my phone and I don't think it would handle that well…

 # Debugging / development